CurlyTaleGamesLLC/PyKiln/getting-started.md

 After you have installed Micropython and PyKiln on your ESP32 you are all set to start using it.
 The instructions below are for developers who want to work on the project.

+## How to Locally Host PyKiln

+Hosting the PyKiln webpage on your local network is useful if you don't have an internet connection, or are worried about losing internet connection and not being able to control your kilns.
+Most people should be fine with using GitHub Pages to load the PyKiln webpage.

+If you're still interested in hosting the page locally here is how you can do it.

+In the docs>pykiln folder in this repository you will find a file called **MultithreadedSimpleHTTPServer.py**.
+If you run it it will start a simple web server on your computer.
+You can then open a web browser on any device on your nextwork and go to the IP address of your computer to see the PyKiln webpage.

 ------------